 Department of Civil and Environmental Engineering

-Chris Gwaltney, Professor and Chair
+Chris Gwaltney, Professor of Practice and Chair

 Dr. Todd Lynn, Associate Professor